acfatah/reka-dashboard/README.md

 bun run dev
 ```

-## Additional steps for Windows user.
+## Additional steps for Windows user (without WSL).

 > [!WARNING]
-> This project includes specific configurations for Windows users to ensure correct path resolution!
+> This project requires specific configurations for Windows users to ensure correct path resolution!

 Please ensure you apply the changes outlined in the `vite.config.ts` snippet below
 if you're developing on a Windows platform.